Industry Task Force

-At His Royal Highness The Prince of Wales’ invitation, executives from a number of the world’s largest banks have come together as members of the Sustainable Markets Initiative’s (SMI) Financial Services Taskforce (FSTF) to work on meaningful and actionable plans to help accelerate the world’s transition to a sustainable future.
+At The former Prince of Wales’ invitation, executives from a number of the world’s largest banks have come together as members of the Sustainable Markets Initiative’s (SMI) Financial Services Task Force (FSTF) to work on meaningful and actionable plans to help accelerate the world’s transition to a sustainable future.

 The FSTF operates as an industry sub-group of the SMI and is chaired by Noel Quinn, Group Chief Executive of HSBC.
 Its members are drawn from across the banking industry.